 But besides following a Low-Sodium diet, is there anything else you can do to prevent a heart attack or stroke?
 Yes.
 And it takes less than an hour a week.

 Lift weights.
 In a new study published in Medicine & Science in Sport & Exercise, researchers found that less than an hour a week of weight lifting or strength training can cut your risk for a heart attack or stroke by 40 to 70 percent.

 Can you find a spare 5 to 10 minutes a day to get stronger?
 It’s as simple as doing a couple sets of bench press exercises, squats, deadlifts or push-ups.

 You don’t have to train like a bodybuilder.
 Just a few minutes of resistance exercise per day can make a big difference.
-Weight lifting helps strengthen the heart, lungs, and muscles, improves metabolism, and increases mobility.
+Weight lifting for cardiovascular health helps strengthen the heart, lungs, and muscles, improves metabolism, and increases mobility.

 If you’re going to add strength training to your exercise routine, add a little more protein to your diet, too.
 Your body uses protein to repair muscle damage and build new muscle.
 Foods high in protein include eggs, beef, poultry, and fish.
 Check out the Low-Sodium menu and pick your favorites.